walmartlabs/concord-website/docs/plugins/smtp.md

       port: 25
 ```

-With the global configuration in place email messages can be sent with the task:
+With the global configuration in place, email messages can be sent with the task:

 ```yaml
 flows: